Spam (food): History

 During World War II and the occupations that followed, Spam was introduced into Guam, Hawaii, Okinawa, the Philippines, and other islands in the Pacific.
 Immediately absorbed into native diets, it has become a unique part of the history and effects of U.S. influence in the Pacific islands.
 As a consequence of World War II rationing and the Lend-Lease Act, Spam was sold in the United Kingdom.
-British Prime Minister Margaret Thatcher later referred to it as a "wartime delicacy."
+British Prime Minister Margaret Thatcher later referred to it as a "wartime delicacy".
 In addition to increasing production for the U.K., Hormel expanded Spam output as part of Allied aid to the Soviet Union.
 In his memoir Khrushchev Remembers, Nikita Khrushchev declared: "Without Spam, we wouldn't have been able to feed our army."

-Throughout the war, countries ravaged by the conflict and faced with strict food rations came to appreciate Spam.